 the ships to cruise at Warp 6, with emergency speeds as high as Warp 8.
 The weapons system consisted of six individually-mounted KD-6 disruptors and two aft-Artwork by Dana Knutson, 1984mounted KD-3s, giving the cruiser an offensive range capability 80,000 km greater than Federation warships.

-A potent D-10 cruises in concert with a D-18 destroyer as they patrol an asteroid field; artwork scanned and submitted by Ed McCarthy.
 With the Klingons having range superiority, if it had not been for the superior tactics of the Star Fleet commanders, the Four Years War might have turned out much differently.
 Star Fleet commanders were able to neutralize the range superiority in many cases, however.
 Klingon tactics were to send a D-10 with a small escort of three-to six destroyers into a system to secure it.
 Federation commanders would leave the system, making it appear unprotected; they would then return from several different directions and take the unsuspecting Klingons in flanking attacks.
 This tactic was not always successful, but it did deter the Klingons from mounting many attacks into the interior of Federation space.
 In the last months of the war, the Klingons faced the newly-developed phaser and photon torpedo, and the days of the D-10 as the “Queen Of Battle” were over.

 Of the 444 D-10As built, 27 are in reserve fleets, 268 have been converted to D models and 14 to F models, 106 have been destroyed, 8 have been

 captured (6 by Star Fleet and 2 by the Romulans), 6 are listed as missing, 7 have been scrapped, 6 have been sold to ranking families within the Empire, and 2 have been sold to private interests in the Triangle.